mattn/sshgo/README.md

 ## Warning

 Be careful to use this.
 The command-line arguments with passing password/passphrase is dangerous.
-Anyone can steel your password.
+Anyone can steal your password.

 ## Installation